Steve Penny

 Stephen D. Penny Jr. (born 1964) is an American businessman and sports administrator.
-Penny was president and CEO of USA Gymnastics from April 4, 2005, to March 16, 2017, and is a key figure in the USA Gymnastics sex abuse scandal.
+He was president and CEO of USA Gymnastics (USAG) from 2005 until 2017, and is a key figure in the USA Gymnastics sex abuse scandal.

 Career

 Penny began his career in sports as a marketing and promotions assistant for the Seattle Mariners.
 His other employment has included work in the travel and tourism industries.

-Penny has been active within the Olympic movement since joining Turner Broadcasting in 1989 as a research manager for the 1990 Goodwill Games.
+Penny became active within the Olympic movement when he was hired by Turner Broadcasting in 1989 as a research manager for the 1990 Goodwill Games.
 In 1991, Penny became the director of media and public relations for USA Cycling and eventually became managing director of the United States Cycling Federation, which oversaw the amateur road and track cycling disciplines.
-Penny left USA Cycling in 1996, returning to his hometown of Seattle to become Vice President of Bob Walsh Enterprises, focused on business development in conjunction with sports marketing, events, media and consulting.
+Penny left USA Cycling in 1996, returning to his hometown of Seattle to become vice president of Bob Walsh Enterprises, focused on business development in conjunction with sports marketing, events, media and consulting.

 USA Gymnastics

-Penny joined USA Gymnastics in March 1999 as the Senior Vice President, overseeing a variety of areas focused on business development.
+Penny joined USA Gymnastics in March 1999 as the senior vice president, overseeing a variety of areas focused on business development.
 Within a few years, his responsibilities grew to oversee the marketing, sponsorship, event operations, television and communications, including the management of the 2003 World Artistic Gymnastics Championships in Anaheim, California.
+On April 4, 2005, Penny became president of USAG.